So Others May Live

 Logistics Team

-The Logistics Team is part of the Incident Management Team (IMT) as one of the 4 key areas defined by the Incident Command Structure: Operations, Planning, Logistics and Finance.
-Our job is managing resources and providing support for the entire team.
+The job of the Logistics Team is to manage resources and provide support for the entire SAR team.
 Logistics is essential to every mission.
-Resources include the team members responding to the mission, the overhead or management team as well as all of the vehicles and equipment that are used.
-We also coordinate food, communications and medical for team members if needed.
+Resources include the team members responding to the mission, as well as all monitoring of the vehicles and equipment that are used.
+We also coordinate food, communications, and medical for team members if needed.
 The faster and more efficient we are, the quicker we can get SAR team members out the door to save lives.

 Mission